getreu/tp-note/docs/source/tpnote--manpage.md

 >   TPNOTE_EDITOR="geany -sim" tpnote
 >   ```

->   The above instructs Tp-Note to start the editor "`geany`" with the
+>   The above instructs Tp-Note to start the editor '`geany`' with the
     flags '`-sim`'.
 Unlike with shell tokens, the backslash and quote characters have no special meaning.
 Instead, all tokens are _percent encoded_.
 Consider the following example where